saidben0/gh-actions-genai/README.md

      deploy: 'true'
 ```

-Step#6: push your changes to deploy the infrastructure that supports the Real-Time data pipeline
+- Push your changes to deploy the infrastructure that supports the Real-Time data pipeline

+#### Step#3: Deploy Batch Data Pipeline
+Adding a new job to deploy the Batch data pipeline to the new AWS environment.

-Step#7: Under `batch` directory, clone `dev-use1` then rename the copied directory to `prod-use1`
+- Under `batch` directory, clone `dev-use1` then rename the copied directory to `prod-use1`
 In `prod-dev1` directory, update `backend.tf` and `providers.tf` accordingly so that it uses the correct backend and the correct aws providers:

 ```bash